 Internal post-tensioning has little visual impact, although its installation may be unsuitable in some buildings, as access is required to the top of the wall, and walls need to be of a certain minimum thickness.
 Drilling cores involves some loss of historic material from the holes, though compared to some methods this is a minor impact.
-If the bars are fully grouted in place, post-tensioning is essentially irreversible, although this does not necessarily have to be done.
-The presence of post-tensioning bars is not likely to result in any negative effects to the historic material should their function no longer be required, provided care is taken with all core reinforcement to ensure that it is adequately protected from corrosion.
+If the bars are really grouted in place, post-tensioning is essentially irreversible, although this does not necessarily have to be done.
+The presence of post-tensioning bars is not likely to result in provided care is taken with all core reinforcement to ensure that it is adequately protected from corrosion.
 This problem can be completely avoided by using plastic coated steel or FRP bars.

-(a) External post-tensioning used in the Christchurch Arts Centre (photo taken after 22 February 2011 earthquake) (b) Internal post-tensioning bars used in the Birdcage hotel, Auckland
+- (a) External post-tensioning used in the Christchurch Arts Centre (photo taken after 22 February 2011 earthquake) - (b) Internal post-tensioning bars used in the Birdcage hotel, Auckland